"Constant Storm of Jupiter"

 A new collection of unconventional, humorous, and romantic songs inspired by the immortal Bard of Avon, Willy "The Shake" Shakespeare, Bardfly is composed, arranged, and adapted by John Allee based on lyrics from the plays of William Shakespeare.

 Showcasing his wide array of talents as a vocalist, composer, lyricist and dramatic performer, the eclectic 13-track set – in which Allee assumes the persona of Feste “The Bardfly” Johnson – mines compelling verses from a wide swath of the Bard’s canon from Othello to Henry IV as a foundation for everything from blues, ballads and hymns to compelling spoken word and swingin’ ditties.

 Bardfly ˈbärd-ˌflī/ n. (pl. -ies) informal: a be-bop balladeer who spends much time drinking in Shakespeare: "a verse-swinging bardfly."

-Mastered by Nate Wood, at Kerseboom Mastering, Brooklyn, NY
+Mastered by Nate Wood at Kerseboom Mastering, New York City

 Art Direction by John Allee